 Penobscot Bay Pilot has posed questions to each candidate running for Maine State Legislature, providing the opportunity for the public to better understand their position on issues important to the state.
 Candidates responding with their individual written answers will have their responses stored in the Pilot’s 2020 Election Resource Guide.
-Jeffrey Evangelos is seeking reelection to represent Maine House District 91, which includes Friendship, part of Union, Waldoboro and Washington.
+Jeffrey Evangelos, Unenrolled, is seeking reelection to represent Maine House District 91, which includes Friendship, part of Union, Waldoboro and Washington.

 1. Please provide a concise biography of yourself.